g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 False positive (disabled | not disabled): 20% ?
 False negative ( not disabled | disabled ): 20% ?

+Successful appeal = 40%

 We can use these to get the conditional probability of being disabled given a negative ("not disabled") WCA result.

 ## Comorbidity

-We could reduce the uncertainty of this given data on the cause of death - hypothermia and suicide being evidence of WCA killing, and decompensation of chronic illnesses being null evidence.
+We could reduce the uncertainty of this, given data on the cause of death - hypothermia and suicide being evidence of WCA killing, and decompensation of chronic illnesses being null evidence.

+## Known deaths

+[Michael O'Sullivan][sullivan], AKA "Mr A".

 ## Natural experiment: Scotland